kylepquinn/3D-fiber-organization/README.md

 ---

-## Examples and Documentation
+## Example

-Within this repository, there are documentation markdown (.md) files that contain a MATLAB-like information about each function, which can be found in this root folder.
-The 'documentation' folder contains figures for the markdown files.

-Additionally, there is a tutorial script within the 'examples' folder that provides an example on how to properly utilize the functions within this repository.
+There is a tutorial script within the 'examples' folder that provides an example on how to properly utilize the functions within this repository.

 ---